johnleejunhan12/hill-climb-painter/README.md

 - **Painting Progress GIFs**: Save time-lapse animations of painting progress

 ### ⚙️ GUI for parameter customization
+- **Persistent settings**: Selected target, texture and parameters are automatically saved
-- **Texture Count**: Change how abstract or detailed you want the painting will be
+- **Texture Count**: Change how abstract or detailed the painting should be
-- **Computation Size**: Balance between painting quality and speed
+- **Canvas Computation Size**: Balance between painting quality and speed
-- **Optimization Settings**: Adjust iteration ranges and termination thresholds
+- **Texture Optimization**: Adjust iteration ranges and termination thresholds
 - **Texture Properties**: Modify size, opacity and scaling behavior of texture
 - **Vector Field Equations**: Align textures to a mathematically defined vector field
-- **Persistent settings**: Selected target, texture and parameters are automatically saved

 ### ⚡ Performance optimisation